 Copy Data to Clipboard: Will copy the tool's values to the clipboard which can then be inserted into a spreadsheet, for example, allowing for further analysis.

-Save Settings as Default: If you have adjusted any of the Bollinger Bandwidth Properties (colour, for example) you can save the adjustments as your new default setting.
+Save Settings as Default: If you have adjusted any of the tool’s properties (colour, for example) you can save the adjustments as your new default setting.
 Each time you apply a new Bollinger Bandwidth to a chart, the tool will display using the new settings.